adam-maj/robotics/README.md

 It's worth noting that modern motors are often expensive, high rotational velocity, low torque, and heavy, which is suboptimal for many of these considerations.

-This is why developing cheaper, lighter, safer actuators is an important focus for companies like [Clone](https://clonerobotics.com/) (developing [artificial muscle actuators](https://x.com/clonerobotics/status/1849181515022053845)).
+This is why developing cheaper, lighter, safer actuators is an important focus for companies like [Clone](https://clonerobotics.com/) (developing [artificial muscle actuators](https://x.com/clonerobotics/status/1849181515022053845)) and [1x](https://www.1x.tech/) ([developing safer motors](https://evjang.com/2024/08/31/motors.html)).

 <br />